Do the following statements sound familiar to you?

 - Allow your child to eat with the rest of the family whenever possible as children are great imitators and are also curious, so they will be more likely to try a food if they see others eating.
 Interaction with other children and peer modelling may also help.

-- For younger children, allow your child to feed herself.
+- For younger children, allow your child to feed himself.
 However, this could be messy as they attempt to feed themselves, which is part of their learning.

 - Discourage your child from eating while walking or standing.
-Get her a high chair to sit through mealtimes with the family.
+Get him a high chair to sit through mealtimes with the family.

 - Avoid discussing food dislikes in front of your child.